aidriventesting/agent/docs/onboarding/03-traditional-automation-with-code.md

 ## What's next

-In the following docs, we'll see:
-- What Robot Framework provides (doc 04)
-- How AI agents solve these problems (doc 05)
+Traditional automation with raw code is too complex.
+Frameworks like Robot Framework try to solve this by making tests more readable and accessible.

+In the next doc, we'll see how Robot Framework improves the situation — and why it's still not enough.